f5devcentral/f5-velos-training/docs/velos_components_new.rst

   :align: center
   :scale: 60%

 The BX110 has 14 physical cores, which are hyperthreaded into 28 vCPUs.
-Six of the vCPUs are reserved for the F5OS-C platform layer, leaving 22 vCPUs available for multitenancy.
+Six of the vCPUs are reserved for the F5OS-C platform layer (3 for the F5OS Datamover and 3 for F5OS Dedicated), leaving 22 vCPUs available for multitenancy.
 Each blade comes with a 1TB SSD drive and is populated with 128GB of RAM (double the current generation VIPRION B2250).
 Each BX110 has two Field Programmable Gate Arrays (FPGA's), which provide hardware offload for certain functions and workloads.
 The Application Traffic Service Engine (ATSE) is the “front panel FPGA”, which does initial classifications and offload, while the VELOS Queuing FPGA (VQF), is the “back panel FPGA” that implements queuing and CoS through the chassis backplane.
 The CPU complex provides hardware offload for SSL/TLS and compression, like previous generations of BIG-IP (such as iSeries and VIPRION B4450) performed these operations, but with a newer generation of processor.

 .. image:: images/velos_components/image18.png
   :align: center